Privacy Camp 2020: Technology and Activism

 Privacy Camp is jointly organised by European Digital Rights (EDRi), Research Group on Law, Science, Technology & Society at Vrije Universiteit Brussel (LSTS-VUB), the Institute for European Studies at Université Saint-Louis – Bruxelles (USL-B), and Privacy Salon.

-Privacy Camp 2020 takes place on 21 January 2020 in Brussels, Belgium.
+Privacy Camp 2020 will take place on 21 January 2020 in Brussels, Belgium.
 Participation is free and registrations will open in early December.

-For any general inquiries, please contact Andreea at andreea.belu(at)edri(dot)org or Imge at imge.ozcan(at)vub(dot)be
+For inquiries, please contact Andreea Belu at andreea.belu(at)edri(dot)org or Imge Ozcan at imge.ozcan(at)vub(dot)be.